Places We Protect

 WARMING OCEAN WATERS A 2015 marine heatwave resulted in significant coral bleaching at Olowalu. © TNC/Alana Yurkanin

-Investing in New Tools and Strategies to Protect Maui Nui’s Mother Reef
+Investing in New Tools and Strategies to Protect Hawaiʻi’s Hope Spot

-Learn more about our science and restoration and how we help strengthen conservation management and leadership so Hawaiʻi’s reefs can support healthy fisheries and prosperous communities long into the future.
+Learn more about our tools and science, partnerships to restore makai areas and efforts to strengthen conservation management and leadership, so Hawaiʻi’s reefs can support healthy fisheries and prosperous communities long into the future.